101 NYC Engagement Photo Locations

 74. Tudor City

-Tudor City is a beautiful place for some engagement photos because it has such nice views of 42nd street.
-It’s also more quiet here unless its during ManhattanHenge which thousands of people camp out here to photograph the sunset between the buildings.
+Tudor City is a beautiful place for some engagement photos because it has excellent views of 42nd Street.
+It’s also quieter here unless it’s during Manhattanhenge when thousands of people camp out here to photograph the sunset between the buildings.

 75. East Village

-I grew up in the East Village area so I know all the great spots for photos like this one.
-There is also a row of street art over on 1st street that people love to take photos in.
+I grew up in the East Village area, so I know all the great spots for photos like this one.
+There is also a row of street art on 1st Street that people love to take pictures of.

 76. Lower East Side

-Famous for more than Katz Deli and Punk Rockers, Lower East Side is a really fun place if you like bars and smaller boutique shops!
-Also a great place for engagement photos as its something different than your usual.
+Famous for more than Katz Deli and Punk Rockers, the Lower East Side is enjoyable if you like bars and smaller boutique shops!
+It’s also a great place for engagement photos as it’s different from your usual.

 77. South Street Seaport